Health Insurance Quotes

 How to buy outside the exchange

-All the old systems of buying health insurance still apply: Contact an independent health insurance agent in your area, visit a website that offers multiple insurers, or contact health insurers directly via their websites, agents or customer service phone numbers.
+All the old systems of buying health insurance still apply: Contact an independent health insurance agent in your area, visit a website that offers quotes from multiple insurers, or contact health insurers directly via their websites, agents or customer service phone numbers.

 More from Beth Orenstein here